By Ed Staskus

 “Candy is the best thing that ever happened to me on Halloween,” said someone in KISS regalia

 “It’s my favorite season.
 You get all the candy.
 I’m a vampire,” said a girl with bloody fangs.

 Many children walked the streets in groups, the smaller ones accompanied by their parents.
-But, one teenager rode up alone on a bicycle, wearing a Beavis and Butt-Head latex mask.
+But one teenager rode up alone on a bicycle, wearing a Beavis and Butt-Head latex mask.
 He jumped off his bike, which clattered to the ground, and ran up our walk.
 We tossed chocolate bars into his bag, asking him what he liked about Halloween.
-Sprinting back to his bike, he turned and shouted,
+Sprinting back to his bike, he turned around and shouted,

 “Can’t talk, time is candy.”